-The Investigator (or designee) will maintain an accurate record of the receipt of the study supplies (including LOXO-305 tablets, excipient [for LOXO-305 matched placebo], capsules to over-encapsulate LOXO-305 and excipient [for LOXO-305 matched placebo powder], and moxifloxacin tablets) received from the Sponsor or procured by Covance.
+The Investigator (or designee) will maintain an accurate record of the receipt of LOXO-305, caffeine, warfarin, and vitamin K tablets, and the omeprazole capsules received.
 In addition, an accurate drug disposition record will be kept, specifying the amount dispensed to each subject and the date of dispensing.
 This drug accountability record will be available for inspection at any time.
 At the completion of the study, the original drug accountability record will be available for review by the Sponsor upon request.